 - This full day trip from Belfast includes a visit to the Giant’s Causeway and the Dark Hedges, as well as a visit of the Titanic Belfast

 - This full day trip from Dublin focuses on exploring the highlights of Belfast, including the Titanic Museum, the Peace Wall, and a political taxi tour.

-- This 2 day tour from Dublin includes a number of attractions in Northern Ireland, including the Carrick-a-Rede rope bridge, Giant’s Causeway, and Titanic Belfast.
+- This 3 day tour from Dublin includes a number of attractions in Northern Ireland, including the Carrick-a-Rede rope bridge, Giant’s Causeway, and option to visit the Titanic Belfast.

 Just note that most of the shorter city Belfast walking tours do not include a visit inside the Titanic Belfast or cover the price of the admission ticket.
 Always be sure to check what is included before booking a tour!

 Our top recommendation would be to stay next door at the Titanic Hotel which is just a 1 minute walk away.
 This 4-star hotel was once the Harland and Wolf headquarters and drawing offices where the Titanic and many other ships were designed.

 Another fun option is to spend the night on the water aboard this barge, where you can actually sleep in a restored barge docked in Belfast Harbour in the Titanic Quarter.
 Two other close options located in the Titanic Quarter are the Premier Inn and CK Serviced Apartments.

 For more information on lodging in Belfast and more recommendations in central Belfast, see our accommodation section later in the article.